NHawk257/PowerShell/README.md

 # PowerShell Home
-A location for my custom PowerShell scripts to live and have source-control.
+A location for my custom PowerShell scripts to live and have source control.
 This repository is a combination of scripts written by me, scripts modified by me, and 1st party Microsoft scripts.
 Any scripts that have been edited from elsewhere will have proper credits in the first comments.